google/mechahamster/readme.md

      redeploying a new build of the game.
    * [Firebase Cloud Storage][] to upload and download replay data of the best playthrough shared by the players in each level.
 (Disabled by default)
+   * [Firebase Cloud Function][] to limit number of scores in Database and remove unreferenced replay data from Storage.
    * [Firebase Test Lab][] to allow developers to test their game across a wide variety of hardware and device configurations at once.
+   * [Firebase CLI][] to allow developers to deploy configurations and Cloud Function to Firebase project through console commands.

 ## Downloading